-Most exam items are standard multiple-choice with one best answer.
+Most test items are standard multiple-choice with one best answer.
 ARRT is also introducing new formats on a limited basis.
 Some items may require that you select multiple answers from a list or use the mouse to sort a list of options into a particular order.
-A few items may require that you identify anatomic structures on an image by placing the mouse arrow (cursor) over the correct location on the screen.
-Others may ask you to answer a multiple-choice question after viewing a short video clip.
-Appendix D provides additional information on exam item formats.
+A few items may require that you identify anatomic structures on an image by placing the mouse arrow (cursor) over the correct location on the screen and clicking.
+Others may require you to answer a multiple-choice question after viewing a short video clip.
+Appendix C provides additional information on test item formats.